marshal003/hitree/README.md

 ## License

 HiTree is released under the Apache 2.0 license.
-See
+See LICENSE for more details.